SECURITIES AND EXCHANGE COMMISSION

 Management’s discussion and analysis of financial condition and results of operations (MD&A) should be read in conjunction with the financial statements and the related notes that appear elsewhere in this document.
 In the following discussion of our results of operations:

 •Our segments represent groups of similar products that are combined on the basis of similar design and development requirements, product characteristics, manufacturing processes and distribution channels, and how management allocates resources and measures results.
-During 2020, we reorganized the product lines within our Analog segment to simplify our business structure into our Power and Signal Chain product lines.
-These changes had no impact on our previously reported consolidated financial statements or on our reportable segment results.
 See Note 1 to the financial statements for more information regarding our segments.

 •When we discuss our results: